 Contests

-I could (and will) write an entire blog posts on contests, because they are one of the best ways to grow your audience and grow your email list.
+I could (and will) write an entire blog post on contests, because they are one of the best ways to grow your audience and grow your email list.
 But suffice to say that a well planned contest that’s well targeted towards your ideal customer is a great way to utilize your Instagram feed.
+It’s also an opportunity to try user-generated content and showcase new products.
+User generated content is where you get your followers to share content on a theme of your choosing.
+You could get users to post pictures of themselves with your product, for example.

 Promotional